On this page:

 Health care providers may conduct additional tests to help confirm the diagnosis or determine the cause of hypothyroidism.

 T4 test.
 This test measures the actual amount of circulating thyroid hormone in the blood.
 In hypothyroidism, the level of T4 in the blood is lower than normal.

 Thyroid autoantibody test.
 This test looks for the presence of thyroid autoantibodies.
 Most people with Hashimoto’s disease have these antibodies, but people whose hypothyroidism is caused by other conditions do not.

-More information about testing for thyroid problems can be found in the NEMDIS fact sheet Thyroid Function Tests at www.endocrine.niddk.nih.gov.
+More information about testing for thyroid problems is provided in the NIDDK health topic, Thyroid Tests.